knaperek/docs/docs/trezor-apps/_sources/electrum-ltc.rst.txt

 ---------------------

 `Electrum-LTC <https://electrum-ltc.org>`_
-is a Litecoin lightweight desktop wallet for Windows, Linux and Mac OS based on Electrum.
+is a Litecoin lightweight desktop wallet for Windows, Linux and macOS based on Electrum.

 Resources
 ^^^^^^^^^